 |INR||< 1.7||1.8 – 2.3||> 2.3|

-Table 1: Child-Turcotte-Pugh (CTP) classification system of cirrhosis.
+Table 1: Child-Turcotte-Pugh (CTP) cirrhosis classification system.
 Class A has 5 to 6 points, class B 7 to 9 points and class C 10 to 15 points.
-Non-selective beta-blockers for small varices are highly recommended in class B and C patients as they are at high risk for variceal bleeding.
+Non-selective beta-blockers for small varices are highly recommended for class B and C patients as they are at high risk for variceal bleeding.

 Primary and secondary prevention of varices

-Unfortunately, there is no current prophylactic treatment for patients with liver cirrhosis without varices to prevent varices from ever occurring.
+Unfortunately, there is no current prophylactic treatment for patients with liver cirrhosis without varices that will preventvarices from developing.
 Patients who have small esophageal varices, < 5 mm, should be prescribed a non-selective beta-blocker.
 If the patient develops ESLD, he or she should have an EGD performed annually.

-Large varices that do not bleed can be treated with non-selective beta-blockers and endoscopic variceal ligation (EVL).
-EVL was shown to significantly lower the risk of variceal bleeding.
+Larger varices that do not bleed can be treated with non-selective beta-blockers and endoscopic variceal ligation (EVL).
+EVL significantly lowers the risk of variceal bleeding.

 Treatment of variceal bleeding

-Any patient who presents with upper gastrointestinal bleeding and previous history of liver cirrhosis should be suspected to have variceal bleeding.
+Any patient who presents with upper gastrointestinal bleeding and previous history of liver cirrhosis should be screened for variceal bleeding.

-Intravenous line access, fluid therapy and restoring hemodynamic stability is essential before any definitive therapy.
-Blood transfusion should be reserved for those with a hemoglobin level < 7 g/dL.
+Intravenous line access, fluid therapy, and restoring hemodynamic stability are essential before any definitive therapy.
+Blood transfusion should be reserved for those with hemoglobin levels < 7 g/dL.
 At this acute stage, terlipressin should be administered for at least the next five days.
 Antibiotics prophylaxis with ceftriaxone is also recommended.

 Once the patient is stabilized, endoscopy should be done and EVL should be used.
 If EVL is not possible, endoscopic variceal sclerotherapy can be attempted.
-When none of these techniques are available, temporary measures such as with balloon tamponade for the first 24 hours or TIPS can be used.
+When none of these techniques is available, temporary measures, such as balloon tamponade for the first 24 hours, or TIPS can be used.

-Secondary prophylaxis against variceal bleeding can be achieved with non-selective beta-blockers which can be combined with isosorbide mononitrate.
+Secondary prophylaxis against variceal bleeding can be achieved with non-selective beta-blockers, which can be combined with isosorbide mononitrate.
 EVL should also be performed on large varices to prevent secondary bleeding.
 About 60% of patients who do not undergo EVL will experience secondary bleeding within one year of the first bleed.

-Portosystemic shunts such as TIPS can be used to lower the risk of rebleeding but one should keep in mind that such procedures do not affect survival and increase the risk of hepatic encephalopathy.
+Portosystemic shunts, such as TIPS, can be used to lower the risk of rebleeding.
+However, such procedures do not affect survival and increase the risk of hepatic encephalopathy.

 HE ensues when the patient develops neuropsychiatric abnormalities due to liver failure or as a side effect from portosystemic shunting.
-Several pathogenic mechanisms are thought to be involved in HE and they include the accumulation of ammonia in the blood and the accumulation of glutamine in brain astrocytes.
+Several pathogenic mechanisms are thought to be involved in HE, including the accumulation of ammonia in the blood and the accumulation of glutamine in brain astrocytes.

-There are no diagnostic criteria for HE and it is a diagnosis of exclusion as other possible causes of encephalopathy need to be excluded.
-Hypoxia, hypercapnia, acidosis, uremia, strokes, and hypoglycemia are the most important to exclude.
+There are no diagnostic criteria for HE.
+It is diagnosed by excluding other possible causes of encephalopathy, most importantly hypoxia, hypercapnia, acidosis, uremia, strokes, and hypoglycemia.

 Patients with HE present with mental status impairment, hyperreflexia, and asterixis.
-Any domain of brain function can be affected in HE and that includes cognition, intellection, emotions, and fine motor skills.
+HE can affect any domain of brain function, including cognition, intellect, emotions, and fine motor skills.

 Diagnostic work-up for hepatic encephalopathy

-Arterial blood ammonia levels correlate with the severity of HE but certain precautions need to be taken while collecting the sample.
-A tourniquet should not be used and the sample should be kept in ice and analyzed in less than 20 minutes.
+Arterial blood ammonia levels correlate with HE severity, but certain precautions need to be taken while collecting the sample.
+A tourniquet should not be used, and the sample should be kept on ice and analyzed in less than 20 minutes.

 Management of HE

-Once the diagnosis of HE is confirmed, supportive care and treatment of any precipitating cause such as an upper gastrointestinal bleed or infection should be done.
+Once the diagnosis of HE is confirmed, supportive care should be provided, and any precipitating cause, such as an upper gastrointestinal bleed or infection, should be treated.

-Lactulose and rifaximin are prescribed and usually work in the first 48 hours, which can confirm the diagnosis of HE.
-If the patient develops a recurrent HE episode, protein intake should be limited to 1.0 to 1.5 g/kg/day over small meals, 6 meals per day.
+Lactulose and rifaximin are prescribed and usually work in the first 48 hours, which can confirm the HE diagnosis.
+If the patient develops a recurrent HE episode, then protein intake should be limited to 1.0 to 1.5 g/kg/day over small meals, six meals per day.
 Patients with severe HE who are not responding to medication should be referred for liver transplant evaluation.

 Liver transplantation is the definitive treatment for ESLD and is usually lifesaving.
-More than 6,000 liver transplantation procedures are performed per year in the United States with chronic hepatitis C as the most common etiology for ESLD.
-The current five-year survival post-transplantation is at 74%.
+More than 6,000 liver transplantation procedures are performed per year in the United States.
+Chronic hepatitis C is the most common etiology for ESLD.
+The current five-year survival, post-transplantation, is 74%.

-The decision to go for a liver transplant is currently based on two possible criteria.
-Using a prognostic score approach, patients with a MELD score of 10 or a CTP score of 7 or greater should be referred for a transplantation center because the 1-year survival rate is below 45%.
-Patients with acute fulminant hepatic failure due to drug intoxication such as with acetaminophen poisoning are also possible candidates for liver transplantation.
+The decision to refer a patient for a liver transplant is currently based on two possible criteria.
+Using a prognostic score approach, patients with a MELD score of 10 or a CTP score of 7 or greater should be referred for a transplantation center because the one-year survival rate is below 45%.
+Patients with acute fulminant hepatic failure due to drug intoxication, such as acetaminophen poisoning, are also possible candidates for liver transplantation.

-The other criterion for a liver transplant is based on the development of decompensated cirrhosis.
-When the patient develops multiple cirrhosis-related complications such as ascites, SBP, HE and variceal bleeding, the decision to refer to a surgical unit for evaluation for liver transplantation should be offered.
+The other criterion for a liver transplant referral is based on the development of decompensated cirrhosis.
+When the patient develops multiple cirrhosis-related complications, such as ascites, SBP, HE, and variceal bleeding, the decision to refer the patient to a surgical unit for evaluation for liver transplantation should be offered.
 Living donors for liver transplantation are possible because the liver can regenerate.

-In summary, patients with ESLD are at risk of developing several complications such as ascites, SBP, variceal bleeding and HE.
+In summary, patients with ESLD are at risk of developing several complications, such as ascites, SBP, variceal bleeding, and HE.
 Hepatocellular carcinoma is also associated with liver cirrhosis.
-Patients who develop such complications are at high risk of mortality and should be referred to a liver transplantation consultation.
-Finally, management should be aimed towards treating and preventing the recurrence of these complications.
+Patients who develop these complications are at high risk of mortality and should be referred for a liver transplantation consultation.
+Finally, management should focus on treating and preventing the recurrence of these complications.